 In the case of my work environment, I created an SCCM application that simply runs this batch file which I can deploy on a large scale.
 Group Policy can also be used to force run the script on startup, shutdown, logon, or logoff.

-One problem I noticed when using this script is it didn’t always remove the entire Windows.old contents.
+One problem I noticed when using this script is it didn’t always reliably remove the entire Windows.old contents.
 Most files would be deleted, but some still didn’t have the appropriate permissions applied and were therefore not deleted.
+This seemed to happen on roughly 10% of computers I deployed to.

 After some testing, I found that re-running the same three commands over again does successfully and reliably clean up the remaining Windows.old content.
 Therefore I modified my script to run the above set of commands twice in a row.